MSc Machine Learning

 Machine Learning at KTH

-In this programme you will learn the mathematical and statistical foundations and methods for Machine Learning with the goal of modelling and discovering patterns from real world observations.
-You will also gain practical experience of how to match, apply and implement relevant techniques from the field to real world problems in a vast range of application domains.
+In this programme you will learn the mathematical and statistical foundations and methods for machine learning with the goal of modelling and discovering patterns from observations.
+You will also gain practical experience of how to match, apply and implement relevant machine learning techniques to solve real world problems in a large range of application domains.
 Upon graduation from the programme you will have gained the confidence and experience to propose tractable solutions to potentially non-standard learning problems which you can implement efficiently and robustly.
 Stockholm has a vibrant start-up community and large established companies integrating AI and Machine Learning into their technological development.
 This gives you a large potential for relevant and interesting industrial work within the field during and after your studies.

-The programme also consist of 30 ECTS credits of elective courses which you can choose from a wide range of courses to specialise further in your field of interest or broaden to new areas within machine learning.
+The programme also has 30 ECTS credits of elective courses which you can choose from a wide range of courses to specialise further in your field of interest, or extend your knowledge to new areas within machine learning.

-The demand for engineers and scientists with knowledge in Machine Learning is growing as the amount of data in the world increases.
+The demand for engineers and scientists with a knowledge in Machine Learning is growing as the amount of data in the world increases.
 After graduation you can pursue a career in industry, at a start-up or in a traditional well-established company.
-Possible titles are software developer, deep learning engineer, computer vision engineer, data analyst, software engineer, quantitative analyst, data scientist, and systems engineer for companies as Dice, Logitech, Google, and McKinsey in for example Sweden, Switzerland, Germany, China, India, and the US.
+Possible titles are software developer, deep learning engineer, computer vision engineer, data analyst, software engineer, quantitative analyst, data scientist, and systems engineer in companies as Dice, Logitech, Google, and McKinsey in, for example, Sweden, Switzerland, Germany, China, India, and the US.

 This master's programme is also a suitable basis for work in a research and development department in industry, as well as for a continued research career, and doctoral studies.